Advanced Algorithms to Detect Zero-Day Attacks

 The heuristic approach

 Unfortunately, antivirus signatures cannot identify zero-day exploits, and current technologies cannot identify opportunities leading to zero-day network attacks.
-However, we can detect zero-days from actions in the future – monitoring algorithms that detect suspect malicious behaviour.
-Antivirus software can detect undetected malware and effectively combat zero-day attacks by tracking behaviours instead of signatures.
+However, we can detect zero-days from actions in the future – monitoring algorithms that detect suspect malicious behavior.
+Antivirus software can detect undetected malware and effectively combat zero-day attacks by tracking behaviors instead of signatures.
 A strong antivirus uses a technique known as heuristic analysis.

 Heuristic detection can search suspicious character files and identify new malware without knowing a signature.
 It tests files for functions the system deems questionable instead of requiring a precise file signature match.
 This can be done statically or by emulation, where a low clocking cycle simulates file execution.